lukasvermeer/srm/docs/privacy.md

 In order to accomplish the two objectives outlined above, the SRM Checker Chrome Extension sends the following information to a central data repository.

 - A unique, anonymized (see below) identifier for each experiment (to enable data deduplication)
-- Experimentation platform name (e.g. "Google Optimize", "VWO", etc.)
+- Experimentation platform name (e.g. "Convert.com", "VWO", etc.)
 - Observed sample counts (to enable the development team to estimate average power)
 - Expected proportions (to allow development team to run repeat SRM checks)
 - SRM status reported (to track how often SRM was reported to users)